Leinster Intermediate Club Football Championship

-The Leinster Intermediate Club Football Championship is an annual Gaelic football tournament played between the Intermediate football champions of the 12 counties of Leinster.
+The Leinster Intermediate Club Football Championship, known for sponsorship reasons as the AIB Leinster Intermediate Club Football Championship and shortened to Leinster Club IFC, is an annual Gaelic football tournament played between the Intermediate football champions of the 12 counties of Leinster.
 The winners will represent the province in the semi-final of the All-Ireland Intermediate Club Football Championship.